keijiro/KlakNDI/README.md

 **NDI Name** - Specify the name of the NDI endpoint (only available in the Camera/Texture capture method).

-**Enable Alpha** - Enable this checkbox to make the stream contain the alpha channel.
+**Keep Alpha** - Enable this checkbox to make the stream contain the alpha channel.
 You can disable it to reduce the bandwidth.

-**Capture Method** - Specify how to capture the video source from the following options.
+**Capture Method** - Specify how to capture the video source from the following
+options:

   - Game View - The sender captures frames from the Game View.
   - Camera - The sender captures frames from a given camera.
-Note: This option only supports URP and HDRP.
+This method only supports URP and HDRP.
   - Texture - The sender captures frames from a texture asset.
 You can also use a render texture with this option.

-You can attach metadata using `.metadata` property.
+You can attach metadata using the C# `.metadata` property.

 NDI Receiver Component
 ----------------------